kaieberl/kanji-explainer/Readme.md

 It can be generated [here](https://platform.openai.com/account/api-keys) and costs 0.003$ / 1000 Tokens for gpt-3.5-turbo-16k, and 0.06$ for gpt-4.
 To use gpt-4, you need a prepaid credit balance of at least 0.50$, else you will get an API error.
 The Google cloud authentication json file should be in the same directory as the main.py file.
 It can be downloaded from the Google Cloud Console, as described [here](https://cloud.google.com/api-keys/docs/create-manage-api-keys).
+TLDR: On [https://cloud.google.com](https://cloud.google.com), create a new project.
+In your project, in the upper right corner, click on the 3 dots > project settings > service accounts > choose one or create service account > create key > json > create.
+The resulting json file should be downloaded automatically.
-It is free for the first 1 million characters per month.
+Google TTS is free for the first 1 million characters per month, then 4$ per 1 million characters.

 You can set the model inside the `config.yaml` settings file.